The UK isn’t exactly the friendliest or most accessible country in the world when it comes to cannabis use. It’s also

-Currently, cannabis is a Class B drug, which means possession could result in a five-year prison term and an unlimited fine.
+Currently, cannabis is a Class B drug in Britain, which means possession could result in a five-year prison term and an unlimited fine.
 The sale of weed is punishable by up to 14 years in prison.

 As a result, UK marijuana users are forced to the black market to purchase their herb from street dealers.
-As there is no standardized pricing model, the price of weed varies significantly across Britain, as we show in this guide.
+As there is no standardized pricing model, the price of weed varies significantly across Britain, as shown in the table above.